 It’s also important to have a plan in place for a temporary workplace, whether it’s a hall or conference room at a local community centre, or a dining room at your parent’s house – it’s important to have options available.

-For more information on backing up your data, check out our previous blog article.
+For more information on backing up your data, click through to check out our previous blog on data backup.
 If you'd like to know more about disaster recovery planning in general, or find out how we can help you develop a plan for your business, contact us today.